Lauren White, Counsellor, Psychotherapist, & Clinical Supervisor. UKCP Reg.

 Supervision & training

-I am a UKCP Registered supervisor.View supervision profile
+I am a UKCP Registered supervisor for both individual and group practitioners.View supervision profile